Marcelektro/MavenMCP-1.8.9/README.md

 The code is split into two groups: Resources (assets, graphics, shaders etc.) and code.<br>
 Libraries are loaded from Maven.

+### Setting up workspace
+1. Clone the repository
+2. Let it setup and index (just wait)
+4. Specify project SDK to **Java 8** It might not work with other versions of JDK
+5. Once it indexes, the project should be ready to go! :)

 ### Building
 To build a working .jar file, which later can be put to `/versions` in MC folder, you just need to run `mvn clean package` command.
 <br>You can also use the Maven menu *on the right side*, or add a new run configuration, and run it from there (my favourite way).